ultimatecodelab/Countdown-Letters/README.md

 ###3:Words list
-Words were grabbed from multiple sources [5, 6].
-Please check the link below.
+Words were grabbed from multiple sources [5, 6,7].
+Please check the link below in the reference section.

 ###4: Files and Scripts
     •countdownV1Recursive.py